 Most animals and plants are diploid organisms, that is their somatic cells contain pairs of homologous chromosomes.
 The total number of chromosomes in an organism is called the diploid number (abbreviated 2n, this is equal to 46 in humans for example).
 The exceptions are the gametes as each contains a single set of chromosomes.

 Meiosis is the cell division that produces haploid gametes in diploid organisms.
 Many of the stages of meiosis closely resemble corresponding stages in mitosis.
-Both preceded by replicating the chromosomes in interphase but in meiosis, this duplication is followed by two consecutive cell divisions called meiosis I and meiosis II.
+Both are preceded by chromosome replication in interphase, but in meiosis, this duplication is followed by two consecutive cell divisions called meiosis I and meiosis II.

 Because one duplication of chromosomes is followed by two divisions, this results in four daughter cells, each having half the number of chromosomes as the parent cell.
 We’ll take a closer look into the stages starting with meiosis I.